Verkaufs- und Lieferbedingungen

 3. The Danish Sale of Goods Act does not apply unless indicated.

 1. Unless otherwise stipulated, an offer is valid for a period of 21 days from the date of the offer.

 2. An agreement – entered into by buyer and seller – is binding when seller has forwarded final order confirmation.
+As a result of this buyer is obligated to receive the agreed order.
 A binding agreement is only amendable if seller gives written acceptance of buyer’s written request.

 3 Specifications and technical documentation